Every attraction and points of interest are in a brief drive or cycle from any point on the island.

 Explore the island's unique history through its remaining structures.

-Pay attention to the rhythm of daily life along the island's main road.
+Observe the rhythm of the daily routine along the island's main road.

 Nauru's small size means most attractions become visible within 1-2 entire days.
 An extra day or two makes possible more unhurried investigation, repeat visits to favorite spots, or engaging in activities like fishing.